Gary Loizzo: Recording engineer

+Gary was inducted into the Illinois Rock and Roll Hall of Fame in 2022 for his Recording Engineering accomplishments and his impact on the Chicago music industry.
+Kevin Cronin from REO Speedwagon gave the induction speech.

 In celebration of the 2005 baseball championship of the Chicago White Sox, the American Breed issued a CD single entitled "Rock with the Sox".
 The single was produced by Gary Loizzo.

 Death

 Loizzo died of pancreatic cancer on January 16, 2016, aged 70.